 Our Outside Directors are paid an annual retainer, the amount of which depends on the position held on the Board.
 Our Outside Directors will not be paid fees for their attendance of meetings, unless some circumstance dictates that an unusual and burdensome number of meetings must be held.
 If such circumstance occurs, the Board may institute meeting payments.
-The annual retainers are paid in quarterly installments on or about the last day of each calendar quarter.
+The annual retainers are paid in quarterly instalments on or about the last day of each calendar quarter.
 All payments are calculated in U.S. dollars.
 The amount of each payment is converted to the Outside Director's home currency based on the exchange rate prevailing on the date of payment, as determined by our finance department.
 Each Outside Director is paid the equivalent value of the payment in his or her home currency, net of any withholdings or deductions required by applicable law.

 In April 2020, the NGCC retained Bowers Consulting LLC ("Bowers"), an independent consulting firm, to ensure that the compensation of the Directors was aligned with Shareholders' expectations and to reflect the cash position of the Corporation at that time.
 The mandate given to Bowers was to provide an objective recommendation regarding the compensation of Directors for the 2020 financial year.
 Based on the advice received by the NGCC from Bowers, the NGCC recommended, and the Board approved, a reduction of the annual retainer to be paid to the Chair of the Board and each member of the Board, as well as to the Chair of the NGCC, as set out in the table below.
-These reductions were effective immediately after the Corporation's Annual General Meeting held on May 15, 2020 and were prorated through the balance of the financial year.
-The Corporation paid fees to Bowers in the amount of \$2,400 for the 2020 financial year and did not retain or pay any fees to Bowers during the 2019 financial year.
+These reductions were effective immediately after the Corporation's Annual General Meeting held on May 15, 2020, and were prorated through the balance of the financial year.
+The Corporation paid fees to Bowers in the amount of \$ 1,800 for the 2019, \$2,400 for the 2020 and \$3,300 for 2021 financial years.

-The amounts of the annual retainers before and after the reduction mentioned above are set forth in the following table.
-The amounts shown below are on an annualized basis and Directors received the reduced amounts on a prorated basis for the period between May

-15, 2020 and December 31, 2020.
-See the table in Section 6.1.3 below under the caption "Total Compensation of Outside Directors" for details on the actual amounts paid to each Outside Director during the 2020 financial year.
+The amounts of the annual retainers are set forth in the following table.
+The amounts shown below are on an annualized basis.
+See the table in Section 6.1.3 below under the caption "Total Compensation of Outside Directors" for details on the actual amounts paid to each Outside Director during the 2021 financial year.

-Type of Compensation Annual Retainer prior to Compensation Reduction (January 1, 2020 to May 14, 2020) (\$) Annual Retainer following Compensation Reduction (May 15, 2020 to December 31, 2020) (\$)
+Type of Compensation Annual Retainer (\$)

-Chair of the Board Retainer 80,000 60,000
+Chair of the Board Retainer 60,000

-Board Member Retainer 40,000 30,000
+Board Member Retainer 30,000

-Audit Committee Chair Retainer 20,000 20,000
+Audit Committee Chair Retainer 20,000

-Audit Committee Member Retainer 5,000 5,000
+Audit Committee Member Retainer 5,000

-NGCC Chair Retainer 15,000 10,000
+NGCC Chair Retainer 10,000

-NGCC Member Retainer 3,000 3,000
+NGCC Member Retainer 3,000

 All Directors are reimbursed for travel and other out-of-pocket expenses incurred in attending Board or committee meetings.
 Retainers are prorated when an Outside Director joins the Board during a financial year.
-The number of Board and committee meetings held since the beginning of 2020 and the attendance records of Board and committee members are presented in Schedule A to this Circular.
+The number of Board and committee meetings held since the beginning of 2021 and the attendance records of Board and committee members are presented in Schedule A to this Circular.